How Do I Know if I’m on the Right Financial Track? | Wealthsimple

 Great.
 And I just invest that emergency fund in stocks?

 Nope.
 You want to keep it in something more conservative.
 Like cash or a cash equivalent.
-In Canada I’d recommend something like a GIC, and in the U.S. I'd put it in a CD or money market account.
+In the UK, a good choice is a high interest savings account.
 It won’t earn a huge return – especially since interest rates are relatively low right now.
 But it’ll be safe.
-This isn’t money you’re trying to maximize returns on.
+This isn’t money you’re trying to maximise returns on.
 It’s cash stuffed somewhere better than a mattress.

 Once you've got the emergency fund squared away, it’s time to ask yourself a question: why are you saving?